Caltech-IPAC/rapid/docs/source/pl/pl.rst

 from approximately 0.075 degrees to 0.1 degrees, and similarly for the widths of ra bins.
 There are 2049 dec bins total, and 4096 ra bins per dec bin near the equator.

-For comparison, here are the sky footprints of a simulated Roman SCA frame (Roman_TDS_simple_model_F184_11474_2_lite.fits), Skymap sky tiles for NSIDE=512, and Healpix pixels for level=9:
+For comparison, here are the sky footprints of a simulated Roman SCA image (Roman_TDS_simple_model_F184_11474_2_lite.fits), Skymap tiles for NSIDE=512, and Healpix pixels for level=9:

 .. image:: RomanSCAFrame_vs_SkymapNSIDE512_and_Healpix9.png

+As can be seen in this example, the sky position of the center of the SCA image falls within the central skymap tile.

-The reference images will be constructed to have sufficient buffer regions outside of the sky tile, since a single Roman SCA image may overlap multiple tiles.
+The reference images will be constructed to have sufficient buffer regions outside of the sky tile to which they are associated, since a single Roman SCA image may overlap multiple tiles.
 The buffer regions will account for arbitrary placement of individual frames relative to tile-center sky positions, and also for arbitrary pointing roll angles.